 The bell is called the Justice Bell, but has also been known as the Women’s Liberty Bell and the Suffrage Bell.
-It was commissioned by Katherine Wentworth Ruschenberger in 1915.
-She was one of the 70,000 members of the Pennsylvania Women’s Suffrage Association, and a leader of the organization in Chester County.
+It was commissioned by Katharine Wentworth Ruschenberger in 1915.
+She was one of the 70,000 members of the Pennsylvania Woman Suffrage Association, and a leader of the organization in Chester County.

 A close replica of the Liberty Bell (on display at Independence National Historical Park), the bronze Justice Bell was cast without a crack.
 The inscription on the Justice Bell reads:

 PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF